ponoor/python-step-series/README.rst

 Welcome to ``python-step-series``, a Python library to stupidly simplify communication with ponoor's Step-series devices.

-To get started, follow the simple example below or read the `documentation`_ to truly see what this library has to offer.
+To get started, follow the simple example below and read the `documentation`_ to truly see what the Step-series devices have to offer.

 Installation